 When you’re dating a narcissist there won’t be any conversations about what restaurant to eat at or what takeaway to buy.
 The narcissist will always choose.

 You will go where they want and with people they want to associate with.
 In the beginning, you’ll love that they take control because it’s a desirable trait to have.
 Being with a man who knows exactly what he wants is quite the experience.
 The problem therein lies with his inability to compromise.
 Once your narcissist is comfortable with your level of commitment, the decisions won’t be about what movie you go and see.
 Everything from what house you buy, your children’s names and what friends you keep will all be directives from him.

 You will not get a say and you will not be consulted.

-Your narcissist partner doesn’t value your opinion and therefore you’ll never be asked for it.
+Having or dating a narcissist doesn’t value your opinion and therefore you’ll never be asked for it.